-Illness-Nocturnal Visit-A Master Mind-The Whisper-Salamanca-Irish Hospitality Spanish Soldiers-The Scriptures advertised.
+Illness-Nocturnal Visit-A Master Mind-The Whisper-Salamanca-Irish Hospitalityin Spanish Soldiers-The Scriptures advertised. of a barren i they want in an early

 Bur I am anxious to enter upon the narrative of my journey, and shall therefore abstain from relating to my readers a great many circumstances which occurred previously to my leaving Madrid on this expedition.
-About the middle of May I had got everything in readiness, and I bade farewell to my friends.
+About the middle of May I had got everything in readiness, and I hade farewell to my friends.
 Salamanca was the first place which I intended to visit.